MIG217/MIG217.github.io/content/post/2025-03-30-memory-reasoning-and-planning-of-language-agents.md

 author: ["Mingrui Guo"]
 date: "2025-03-30"
 categories: ["AI"]
-tags: ["LLM Agents", "ZH"]
+tags: ["LLM Agents", "EN"]
 draft: true
 ShowToc: true
 TocOpen: false
 ---

-Language Agents have emerged as one of the most exciting research directions in AI over the past two years. **This article explores three core components**: **long-term memory via HippoRAG, reasoning capabilities with Grokked Transformers, and world modeling through WebDreamer**—all essential for building effective language-driven AI systems.
+Language Agents have emerged as one of the most exciting research directions in AI over the past two years.
+This article explores three core components: **long-term memory via HippoRAG, reasoning capabilities with Grokked Transformers, and world modeling through WebDreamer**—all essential for building effective language-driven AI systems.

 ## Why Agents Again?

-Russell & Norvig in “Artificial Intelligence: A Modern Approach” define an agent as “**anything that can perceive its environment through sensors and act upon that environment through actions.**”(“Artificial Intelligence: A Modern Approach, 4th US Ed.,” n.d.)
+Russell & Norvig in “Artificial Intelligence: A Modern Approach” define an agent as “**anything that can perceive its environment through sensors and act upon that environment through actions.**”@ArtificialIntelligenceModern

-*******image*****
+{{< figure src="/images/20250401agent.png" title="Fig.1:Agent-Environment Interaction Framework" width="500px" class="align-center" >}}

 Many people believe modern agents can be simply defined as **“LLM + external environment.”** This view suggests that language models themselves have limited functionality with only text input-output interfaces; once connected to an external environment, able to perceive environmental information and influence the environment, they become agents.

+{{< figure src="/images/20250401modernagent.png" title="Fig.2:‘Modern’ agent = LLM + external environment?" width="700px" class="align-center" >}}

 However, **this definition is oversimplified**.
 In reality, there are two main competing views in the community: